 On the last day, groups will pitch their recommendations to a panel of experts.

 First place team members will receive a $500 scholarship towards a bachelor degree at Wright State University.

-High school students who are interested in studying business and who will be juniors (grade 11) or seniors (grade 12) during the following academic year should apply to this program.
+High school students who are interested in studying business and who will be sophomores (grade 10), juniors (grade 11) or seniors (grade 12) during the following academic year should apply to this program.
 At this time, we are unable to accept applications from students in lower grades.

 When is the application deadline?

 All applications require a letter of recommendation from a teacher or school counselor.
-Your application is considered complete once the online application form is submitted and the recommendation letter is recieved.
+Your application is considered complete once the online application form is submitted and the recommendation letter is received.

 When will I know if I have been admitted?

-We will notify accepted applicants during the first week of April.
+We will notify accepted applicants during the second week of April.